ZAHON/qwik-primitives/packages/primitives/src/components/breadcrumbs/README.md

 ### List

-Contains the breadcrumbs items. his component is based on the `ol` element.
+Contains the breadcrumbs items.
+This component is based on the `ol` element.

 | Prop    | Type                | Default | Description                                                                                                                                                                                                                             |
 | ------- | ------------------- | ------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |